Persistent low income

 Not included in the data

-Data based on fewer than 100 responses has not been included.
+Data based on fewer than 100 responses have not been included.
 Percentages less than 0.5% have been suppressed.
 This is to protect people’s confidentiality.

 The ethnic groups used in the data